Traditional Privileged Access Management (PAM)

 The traditional way analysts have structured privileged access management technology is all based on password vaulting.
 It was an approach selected by several early vendors in the market.

 Recently, a new approach to PAM has emerged, which does not require password rotation, password vaults, or agent software on servers or clients.
 We call this the Next Generation PAM.
-The first product use this approach was PrivX On-Demand Access Manager.
+The first product use this approach was PrivX Lean Privileged Access Management for multi-cloud.

 This page describes the old approach.
 For a more detailed description of the new approach, see Next Generation Privileged Access Management.